 Kendi embarked on the research for his book under the assumption that the major producers of racist ideas were hateful and ignorant.
 And that borne from racist ideas were racist policies like slavery, Jim Crow, and mass incarceration.
 But as Kendi dug deeper and contextualized motives, he began to gain a new understanding of the cause and effect actually at play.
 He soon discovered that political, economic, and cultural self-interest are behind the creation of racist policies and these policies in turn create the racist ideas that rationalize the deep inequities in everything from wealth to health.

-Ibram X. Kendi is Professor of History and International Relations and the Founding Director of the Antiracist Research and Policy Center at American University.
+In July 2020, Ibram X. Kendi assumed the position of director of the Center for Antiracist Research at Boston University.
+His work in Boston is a continuation of his work at the Antiracist Research and Policy Center at the American University, where he was Professor of History and International Relations and the Founding Director.
 He is a frequent public speaker who speaks with great expertise and compassion about the findings of his book and how they can fit into the national conversation on racial and social justice.

 Kendi has received research fellowships, grants, and visiting appointments from a variety of universities, foundations, professional associations, and libraries, including the American Historical Association, Library of Congress, National Academy of Education, Spencer Foundation, Lyndon B. Johnson Library & Museum, Rutgers Center for Historical Analysis, Brown University, Princeton University, Duke University, University of Chicago, and UCLA.
 Most recently, he was named a 2019 Guggenheim Fellow for his work.